Studying Electrical and Information Engineering in Germany

-Electrical and electronic engineers and information engineers develop devices that can be used to store and transport energy or information.
+Electrical engineers and information engineers develop devices and processes that generate, store and process energy or information

 That is what it’s about

 The Internet of Things would not exist without electrical engineers.
 They work on smartphone sensors, which can measure, for example, the alcohol content in the breath or check at the vegetable counter whether a melon is ripe.
 Others develop surgical robots that can handle the smallest of cuts with the utmost precision, or cars that communicate with each other to prevent accidents.
 “The things that electro technicians develop shapes society,” says Andreas Schütze, professor at the University of Saarland and deputy chairman of the Faculty for Electrical Engineering and Information Technology.
 Because this is not only true for the present, but also for the future, ethical discussions are gaining momentum, such as the development of autonomous cars, robotics, artificial intelligence or Industry 4.0.
 Other current topics include renewable energies, e-mobility, medical technology and the handling of large amounts of data (big data).